Backpacking Thailand: My overview!

 If you want to stay for longer than 30 days you will have to apply for a visa before traveling.

-For more information check here Gov.uk
+Rules change consistently on visa renewals – For more information on this check Gov.uk

 To check your nationalities Visa requirements check here CIBTVisas